Django CMS: History

 In July 2020 Divio, which had originally developed django CMS and had maintained it up to that point, handed over responsibility for the open-source project to the newly founded django CMS Association (dCA).
 Divio remains committed to django CMS as a sponsor of the django CMS website and as one of the founding members of the dCA, along with what. and Eliga Services.

+As of April 2023 the current (Jan 2025) version 4.1 (LTS) appeared, while modules continue to be updated through 2025.

 Translations

 django CMS handles multilingual content by default.
 Its administration interface supports several languages.